sap-tutorials/Tutorials/tutorials/odata-dd-2-resources/odata-dd-2-resources.md

 - Repeatable Requests Version 1.0 Committee Specification 01

 By now, we know the drill.
-This is a standards document that is available in various formats, and in the lifecycle it is at the first iteration of the Committee Specification stage, i.e. "cs01".
+This is a standards document that is available in various formats, and is at a particular specification lifecycle stage.

 #### Lifecycle stage identifiers

 In each case, the URLs pointing to the standards resources contain a path info section that indicates the stage that resource is in.
-The stage also appears in the final "filename" section of the URL.
+The stage also appears in the final "filename" section.
 Let's have a look at the relative path info sections of the URLs representing the authoritative sources for each of the standards we've seen.

 First, there are the main standards: